alphatroya/dotfiles/README.md

 ### git

 Call `make` to create root config reference in the ~/.gitconfig file.
-Additionally you can create `git/private` file with private configuration like this:
+Additionally you can append some private info to it.

 ```git
 [user]